CodeLaser/refactor/DOCUMENTATION.md

 The refactor server needs your source files to be managed by Git.
 It keeps track of a Git directory for each source set.
 These are normally discovered correctly with the `discover` command.

+### Example configurations

+In the `examples/` directory you find configurations of a selection of open source projects.

 ## Limitations of the Java Parser

 The Java parser has been tested on: